 The financial statements were prepared in accordance with Governmental Accounting Standards Board (GASB) pronouncements, which establish standards for defining and reporting on the financial reporting entity.
 The financial reporting entity consists of the primary government, organizations for which the primary government is financially accountable and other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
 Under the provisions of this Statement, the Authority is considered to be a primary government, since it is a special purpose government that has a separate governing body, is legally separate and is fiscally independent of other state or local governments.
-The Authority is financially accountable for a discretely presented component Unit if it appoints a voting majority of the organization to provide specific financial benefits to, or impose specific financial burdens on, the Authority.
+The Authority is financially accountable for a discretely presented component Unit if it appoints a voting majority of the organization's governing board and it is able to impose its will on that organization or there is a potential for the organization to provide specific financial benefits to, or impose specific financial burdens on, the Authority.
 Blended presented component Units, although legally separate, are, in substance, part of the Authority's operations.
 Each discretely presented component unit is reported in a separate column in the Authority's financial statements to emphasize that it is legally separate from the Authority.
-At September 30, 2017, the Authority had one discretely presented component unit.
+At September 30, 2019, the Authority had one discretely presented component unit.